ESMCI/cime/doc/source/misc_tools/unit_testing.rst

 CIME comes with a set of tools to support building and running unit tests.
 These consist of:

 #.
-CMake tools to support building and running tests via CMake and CTest
+CMake tools to support building and running tests via CMake and CTest.

 #.
 A python script that provides a simple front-end to the CMake-based tests.

-The Fortran unit tests use pFUnit (https://sourceforge.net/projects/pfunit/), which is a Fortran unit testing framework that follows conventions of other xUnit frameworks (JUnit, etc.).
+The Fortran unit tests use `pFUnit <https://sourceforge.net/projects/pfunit/>`_, which is a Fortran unit testing framework that follows conventions of other xUnit frameworks (JUnit, etc.).

 .. _running_unit_tests: